Nathalie-Leenders/nathalie-leenders.github.io/content/posts/quicktip-datarefreshincommandbar/index.en.md

 {{< img src="screenshotcropped.png" caption="Column not recognised." height="197" width="555">}}

-No logical name, schema name, display bname, with or without ''.
+No logical name, schema name, display name, with or without ''.
 It just wont recognise it.

 I refreshed the app, published, reloaded, nothing.